googlefonts/googlefonts.github.io/gf-guide/variable.md

 -   We don't lock ourselves into an implementation we may want to change in the future.
 The specs are constantly evolving so it's best we wait for these to mature.
 -   DTP applications do not properly support variable fonts yet.
 Variable font support is [experimental in Adobe applications](https://community.adobe.com/t5/indesign/variable-fonts-in-indesign/td-p/10718647).

+### fvar instances for fonts with only custom axes

+When a font uses only custom axes and does not have a `wght` axis, you can now define named instances in the `fvar` table for at least one of the custom axes used.
+This allows users to easily access the named instances from the font drop-down menus.

+However, please note that these instances will be accessible only in the Variable font and will not be included in the downloaded zip file for the font.
+Make sure that the named instances have a corresponding definition in the font's STAT table.
+[Kablammo](https://fonts.google.com/specimen/Kablammo) could work as a example of this case.

 ## STAT Table

 All variable fonts must contain a `STAT` table (Style Attributes Table).
 This table has several features but a key benefit is that it will enable desktop applications to have better font menus.
 Currently, most font menus only offer a single drop down menu to select a font style.
 A `STAT` table enables us to have a drop down menu for each variable font axis.